jkaewprateep/mysql_db-project_notes/README.md

 🐑💬 ➰ That is because it does not validate some relationships but they need to perform instant of actions, aggregation table and trigger need to be defined. </br>

 ```
-🧸💬 Update or insert into table Courses
+🧸💬 Update or insert into table Courses, is there multiple modes?
 REPLACE INTO Courses ( CourseName, Cost ) VALUES ("Kabasa", 20.00);
 ```